 Lonely Planet review

-The palace is certainly one of St Petersburg’s finest, but it’s very overpriced for foreigners (Russians get a far better deal) and if you want to see the room where Rasputin’s murder began, you have to pay for an extra tour (adult/student R300/180), which takes place at 1.45pm daily except Sunday.
+If you want to see the room where Rasputin’s murder began (he was poisoned and shot to no avail, finally succumbing to drowning) you have to pay for an extra tour (adult/student R300/180), which takes place at 1.45pm daily except Sunday.
 There are only 20 tickets available each day, so come in good time to secure a place.
-The tour is in Russian only, so it’s hard not to feel you’re getting a bum deal, as Russians themselves pay far less.
-The admission price to the palace includes an audio tour in English and a number of other languages, but you’ll need to leave a R1000 deposit per audioguide.
+The tour is in Russian only.
+The admission price to the palace includes an audio tour in English.